luanxiangming/performance/README.md

 5. Copy the jar of SocketIO sampler to target server. (cp performance/jmeter-socket.io/target/ApacheJmeter_socket_io-0.1.0-SNAPSHOT-jar-with-dependencies.jar apache-jmeter-3.0/lib/ext/)

-6. Create a database called vls_perf (or other name) in MySQL.
-One way is to execute "mysqladmin -h host -u username -p create vls_perf" and enter the password.
+6. Create a database called performance (or other name) in MySQL.
+One way is to execute "mysqladmin -h host -u username -p create performance" and enter the password.
 Remeber to specify the correct host and username.
 If the command is executed on monitor server, "-h host" can be neglected.

-7. Import the database (vls_perf.sql) on monitor server by executing "mysql -u username -p -h host vls_perf < vls_perf.sql".
-Make sure you are either in the same directory with vls_perf.sql, or specify the complete path to vls_perf.sql.
+7. Import the database (perf.sql) on monitor server by executing "mysql -u username -p -h host performance < perf.sql".
+Make sure you are either in the same directory with perf.sql, or specify the complete path to perf.sql.
 Similarly, remeber to specify the correct host and username.
 If the command is executed on monitor server, "-h host" can be neglected.
-This step can be verified by seeing four tables "test", "run_log", "run_detail", and "run_metrics" under the "vls_perf" database.
+This step can be verified by seeing four tables "test", "run_log", "run_detail", and "run_metrics" under the "performance" database.

 8. Set up parameters in env.sh:
 SCRIPT: the path to the directory of performance/start_test.sh